 All students funding follows the University of Utah’s Tuition Benefit Program guidelines (https://gradschool.utah.edu/tbp/tuition-benefit-program-guidelines).

-Students who are fully funded in the Department of Population Health Sciences fall under the 100% Tuition Benefit Category and are classified as either Graduate Assistants (GA), Graduate Research Assistant (RA) or Graduate Fellows (GF).
+Students who are fully funded in the Department of Population Health Sciences fall under the 100% Tuition Benefit Category and are classified as either Graduate Research Assistant (RA) or Graduate Fellows (GF).
+Through the Tuition Benefit Program (TBP) student’s base tuition will be covered.

-Student funding is reviewed and renewed on a semester by semester basis based on academic performance and performance within the parameters of the assistantship.
+Student funding is reviewed and renewed annually based on academic performance and performance within the parameters of the assistantship.

 Health insurance is covered for the majority of PHS students by their faculty sponsor.